Skip to main content

 • Plan a grand opening event featuring special discounts, demonstrations, or local vendor tastings to attract community interest.

 • Use local advertising channels such as flyers, radio ads, and community newspapers to reach your target audience.
+Include coupons and promotional codes to entice people to give you a try instead of their regular spot.

 • Partner with local schools or organizations for events and fundraisers to build community relationships.
+You can also look into sponsoring local events (or host your own).

 • To maintain customer interest, implement ongoing promotional campaigns, including weekly specials and seasonal offers.